[Haeundae Beach - a Prime Getaway Spot in Summer]

 *Today's Blog is produced by Arirang TV in partnership with the Korea Tourism Organization.

 Haeundae Beach (해운대해수욕장) is probably the most famous beach in the country.
-"Haeundae" was so named by scholar Choi Chi-Won (857~?) of the Silla Dynasty (BC 57~AD 935).
+"Haeundae" was so named by scholar Choi Chi-Won (857~?) of the Silla Kingdom (BC 57~AD 935).
 When he was walking past Dongbaekdo Island, he was fascinated by it and left the carved words "Hae Un Dae" on a stone wall on the island.
 Haeundae is 1.5 km long, 30~50m wide, and spans an area of 58,400㎡.
 The white sand is rough and sticks easily to your skin.
 The sand of this beach is composed of sand that comes from Chuncheon Stream and shells that have been naturally eroded by the wind over time.
 Haeundae Beach is also famous for the various cultural events and festivals held throughout the year.
 At Haeundae Beach there is a Folk Square where you can enjoy traditional games such as neoldduigi (seesaw jumping), Korean wrestling, tuho(arrow throwing), tug-of-war and yutnori.
 There is also the Beach Culture Center and the Beach Library.
 Numerous people visit every year from June to August.

 Every early July ~ late August (depends on the weather)